ravendb/docs/Articles/Raven.Documentation.Articles/articles/nosql-data-model-through-ddd-prism.markdown

 The key properties of *aggregates*:

 <ul>
-    <li class="margin-top-xs">Aggregates are the basic element of transfer of data storage - you request to load or save whole aggregates.</li>
+    <li class="margin-top-xs">Aggregates are the basic element of transfer of data storage – you request to load or save whole aggregates.</li>
     <li class="margin-top-xs">Any references from outside the aggregate should only go to the aggregate root.</li>
 </ul>

-<p>Properly structured <em>Aggregates</em> reduce <code>JOINS</code> in queries that deteriorate the performance and add fragility for <a href="https://en.wikipedia.org/wiki/Eventual_consistency" target="_blank" rel="nofollow">eventually consistent</a> references.</p>
+<p>Properly structured <em>Aggregates</em> reduce <code>JOIN</code>s in queries that deteriorate the performance and add fragility for <a href="https://en.wikipedia.org/wiki/Eventual_consistency" target="_blank" rel="nofollow">eventually consistent</a> references.</p>

-Jumping to the final diagram, we are getting this:
+Jumping to the final diagram, we get this:

 <div class="margin-top-sm margin-bottom-sm">
     <img src="images/yabt1/3.png" class="img-responsive m-0-auto" alt="Final diagram"/>
 </div>

-*Note:* Similar to the ER diagram above, this one doesn't show all the fields of the aggregates for simplicity.
+*Note:* For simplicity, this diagram doesn't show all the fields of the final aggregates.

 As you see, the `BacklogItem` aggregate is quite rich with many nested collections: